keithbuhler/keithbuhler.github.io/slideshows/ethics12abortion.md

 ### Violinist

+- People choose to have sex, and 99% of abortions are done on babies who were conceived in an intentional, consensual sexual act.
+- In 99% of abortions, the reasons the mother cites are that the baby would dramatically change her life, that she cannot afford the baby, don't want to be a single mother, or don't want people to know she was pregnant.

 </section><section data-markdown>

 ### Peopleseeds

-- "Peopleseeds" float around the world.
+- "Peopleseeds" float around the world, and float even through barred windows
-- People choose to have sex, and 99% of abortions are done on babies who were conceived in an intentional, consensual sexual act.
+- Abstinence:avoiding pregnancy :: having a hysterectomy: avoiding pregnancy
+- Abstinence:avoiding pregnancy :: having a bodyguard: avoiding rape
+- The best contraceptions are only effective in the ~90% range with normal (imperfect) use
--
+- Abstinence is 100% effective

 </section><section data-markdown>